Funeral costs and paying for them

 There are also a number of smaller costs that can add up to a few hundred all together, so keep these in mind as well:

-There’s no two ways about it — funerals can be costly.
-While there are definitely areas where you can try to keep costs down either by opting for the simpler version (such as with headstones and coffins), or by DIY (acting as a celebrant or hosting a reception at your house), you can still expect to spend some money.
+There’s no two ways about it - funerals can be costly.
+While there are definitely areas where you can try to keep costs down either by opting for the simpler version (such as with headstones and coffins), or by your family doing part DIY such as acting as a celebrant or hosting the reception at your/their house, you can still expect some money be required to be spent.
 Not to mention, if you feel all the bells and whistles are what’s required, then why not pull out all the stops?

-Anyway, there are a few options for paying for these expenses.
+Anyway, there are some options for paying for these expenses.

 Often, costs come out of the deceased’s estate - their savings, assets etc.

-In some cases, low income earners can receive financial assistance from Work and Income New Zealand.
-This is capped at just over $2,000 and can go towards the most necessary parts of a funeral.
+In some cases, low-income earners can receive financial assistance from Work and Income New Zealand.
+This is capped at just over $2,600 and can go towards the most necessary parts of a funeral.